 Hard cider lovers rejoice!
 Grand Rapids, primarily known for its craft beer scene, is devoting a whole week to craft cider.
-Cider Week GR starts April 17 and is a seven day celebration of the rich array of locally produced ciders.
+Cider Week GR is a seven day celebration of the rich array of locally produced ciders.

 If you didn’t know, Michigan is America’s second largest producer of apples – with the majority grown on family farms stretching north from Grand Rapids.
 In terms of apple cider itself, the Mitten State is one of the top five cider producing states in the country.
 With such a rich supply of apples in the area, we certainly have our fair share of local establishments built upon the hard cider industry.

 The booming cider industry in the state is what inspired the Michigan Cider Association, with the support of Experience Grand Rapids, to highlight Michigan craft ciders during Cider Week GR.
-Starting April 17, a variety of events, activities, and local tap takeovers will happen all around the city.
+Every spring, a variety of events, activities, and local tap takeovers will happen all around the city.

-The week long celebration of all things hard cider ends with a cider festival on Grand Rapid’s famed Blue Bridge on Saturday, April 22.
+The week long celebration of all things hard cider ends with a cider festival on Grand Rapid’s famed Blue Bridge.
 The festival includes local music, food, and of course, cider.